 "Forcing kangaroos to box should have gone out with the

 cruel carnivals and 'freak shows' of the early 20th century," says PETA

 Foundation Director of Captive Animal Law Enforcement Delcianna Winders.

-"Restraining and terrorizing a kangaroo is obviously cruel—and in
+"Terrorizing a kangaroo is obviously cruel—and in Columbus, it also

 information, please visit PETA.org.